-While protein powder is important for those post workout shakes, but you should also look into getting creatine and glutamine products while also finding formulas designed for your joints that are vital to maintain with all of this extra mass you are building.
+While protein powder is important for that post-workout shakes, but you should also look into getting creatine and glutamine products while also finding formulas designed for your joints that are vital to maintaining with all of this extra mass you are building.

 You should also look into taking a multi-vitamin for the added nutrients, minerals and vitamins you might not always get in a regular bodybuilding-focused diet.